nyorain/vil/docs/notes.md

 not have to be exposed when vulkan 1.2 is used.
 But maybe the loader does the magic for the aliases and we can retrieve it via vkGetDeviceProcAddr nonetheless?
 I'm not sure.
 For now, we should use our `selectCmd` stuff everywhere.

+---

+Adding a `Command* parent` to Command would make a lot of things easier in terms of hierarchy traversal.
+But we can't to that, mainly because of secondary command buffers, as they are effectively inlined.